CarlaGomez/design-pattern-automation-challenge/README.md

 Remember to run the linter and the formatter before pushing any changes, this can be done by running on the terminal `pylint` and `black` and specifying the path and name of your file.

-Everytime a push is done, the workflow is going to be triggered building and running all the tests.
+Every time a push is done, the workflow is going to be triggered building and running all the tests.